 The Better Cotton Initiative (BCI) is the largest cotton sustainability programme in the world.
 Last year, we and our partners provided training on more sustainable agricultural practices to 2.3 million farmers around the globe.
 We are truly a joint effort, encompassing organisations all the way from farms to fashion and textile brands, driving the cotton sector towards sustainability.

 KEY FARM-LEVEL FIGURES FROM THE 2018-19 COTTON SEASON

-- Through partners, BCI trained 1.6 million cotton farmers on more sustainable agricultural practices.
-Of these farmers, 1.3 million received a license to produce cotton as Better Cotton.
-These farmers came from 21 countries on five continents.
+- Through 76 field-level Implementing Partners, BCI trained 2.3 million cotton farmers on more sustainable agricultural practices.
+Of these farmers, 2.1 million received a license to grow and sell their cotton as Better Cotton.
+These farmers came from 23 countries on five continents.

-- BCI Farmers produced 3.3 million metric tonnes of Better Cotton lint.
-This is enough cotton to make 2.5 billion pairs
+- BCI Farmers produced 5.6 million metric tonnes of Better Cotton lint.
+This is enough cotton to make approximately 8 billion pairs

 10 THINGS YOU SHOULD KNOW ABOUT THE BETTER COTTON INITIATIVE

 Click on each square to read the full fact.

 For questions or further resources, please contact email@example.com